madman/silex-twitter-bootstrap-form-template/README.md

 silex-twitter-bootstrap-form-template
 =====================================

-Adding Bootstrap3 from Twitter to your Silex forms
+Adding Bootstrap3 from Twitter to your Silex forms without I18n support

 Based in the Bootstrap Bundle
 https://github.com/braincrafted/bootstrap-bundle/